mdc-maui/mdc-maui/docs/progress-indicator.md

 # ProgressIndicator

-Progress indicators inform users about the status of ongoing processes.
+Progress indicators show the status of a process in real time.

+- Use the same progress indicator for all instances of a process (like loading).
+- Two styles: CircularProgressIndicatorStyle and LinearProgressIndicatorStyle.
+- Never use them as decoration.
+- They capture attention through motion.